Shon Hopwood: Law school and legal career

-Domestic violence arrest
+Domestic violence conviction

 In September 2023, Hopwood was arrested for allegedly assaulting his wife.
 He was charged with four counts of misdemeanor assault, and the court granted him pretrial release.
 In August 2024, the U.S. Attorney's Office for the District of Columbia filed felony charges against Hopwood: two counts of obstructing justice, and five counts of contempt for violating his release conditions.